apache/infrastructure-website/content/pages/github-actions-policy.md

 Projects that have a strong desire to use the “only require approval first time” option should communicate that, explaining their reasons, in a Jira ticket for Infra.

-Projects will be allowed to continue using the "only require approval first time" feature provided they affirm that they will actively monitor their workflows for abuse and act accordingly.
-Failure to do so may result in the workflow settings being switched to "always require approval for external contributors".
+Projects will be allowed to continue using the "only require approval first time" feature, provided they affirm that they will actively monitor their workflows for abuse and act accordingly.
+Failure to do so may result in the workflow settings being switched back to "always require approval for external contributors".